Newsletter winter 2023 – An inspiring visit to NY

 Clean Nordic shipping

-With a combined coastline of 43.000 km trading and travelling by sea is essential in the Nordic countries.
+With a combined coastline of 43.000 km trading and traveling by sea is essential in the Nordic countries.
+At present, the maritime industry is facing a challenging green transition, diverting away from fossil fuels towards renewable energy sources.
+Probing the possibilities for clean Nordic shipping is more relevant than ever.

 SCENARIO ANALYSIS